CookiePawpad/DucatKiosk/README.md

 **Exit:** Exits the script

 **Errors occur if**
-The API cannot be reached, usually results in an error code
+The API cannot be reached, usually results in an error number code
 A file is missing or cannot be accessed, one or more files cannot be read/written or do not exist
 You thought saving your kavats/kubrows shed fur in config.ini would be a good idea
+The script will usually exit if an error occurs